ju4nv1e1r4/cost-llm-go/README.md

 ```
 ## Integration with Other Projects

 **LLM Cost** can be easily integrated into any Go project that needs to estimate LLM costs.
-This is especially useful for **LLMOps** and **AIOps** engineers, as it allows for better cost management when running models in production.
+This is especially useful for **MLOps** and **AIOps** engineers, as it allows for better cost management when running models in production.

 If you want to monitor expenses, you can add logs or store the estimated costs in a database for financial control of inference and training.